LumensCubed/30393-Base/README.md

 This is a mostly empty repository that already contains all libraries that we use and packages for our opmodes and subsystems.

+New repositories should be made from this using the Import Repository tool.